Presenter: Cindy Jones Lantier

 Saturday, October 15, 2022 6:30-8PM PDT

 About this session: The Inland Empire/Pomona Valley aims to help our members build on what they've learned with us.
 This session is inspired by our workshop with Nina Tran.
-If you didn't participate you'll need to be experienced with the Italic hand.
-Participants will bring their own exemplars, guidelines, and understanding of how to write the hand.
+If you didn't participate you'll want to be experienced with the Italic hand.
+We won't be providing copies of Nina's exemplars for her very fun version (narrow with shortened descenders and ascenders), but are providing copies of traditional linear italic.
 It is helpful to have attended the September Italic Monoline Study Group, but not strictly required.

 We aren't masters--we can help each other!
 Cindy Jones Lantier will lead.
 Bring your questions and your problems with writing monoline italics!
 A focus during this session, will be to put together a little book incorporating some of our practice pages since our last session .